Sex Steroid Hormone Biosynthesis and Action

 (5) 17b-Hydroxysteroid Dehydrogenase (17b-OHSD)

-Adrenal Androgen Biosynthesis:
+Adrenal Androgen (Testosterone) Biosynthesis:

 The testes also produce 17b-estradiol, the female sex hormone in small amounts, but most of the estrogens produced by the male are derived from peripheral aromitzation of testosterone.

-Actions of Testicular Hormones:
+Actions of the Testicular Hormones:

 The androgens, principally testosterone and DHT, acting through nuclear receptors are involved in: